-Dairy-Free Penne Vodka — A vegan-friendly recipe made with hummus-based sauce instead of heavy cream!
-This pasta dish is a healthy, fiber, and protein-packed dinner for any night of the week!
+Dairy-Free Penne Vodka — A vegan-friendly and easy recipe made with hummus instead of heavy cream!
+This is soon to be one of your all-time favorite pasta sauces.

 I received free samples of Sabra mentioned in this post.
 By posting this recipe I am entering a recipe contest sponsored by Sabra and am eligible to win prizes associated with the contest.
 I was not compensated for my time.
 Thanks for supporting the partners that keep Sinful Nutrition running!